JosephKhateri/bbbs/README.md

 There may occasionally be a hiccup if the caching system provided by SiteGround decides to cache one of the application's pages in an erroneous way.
 The cache can be cleared via the Dashboard by navigating to Speed -> Caching on the lefthand side of the control panel, choosing the DYNAMIC CACHE option in the center of the screen, and then clicking the Flush Cache option with a small broom icon under Actions.

 ## External Libraries and APIs
-The only outside library utilized by the ODHS Medicine Tracker is the jQuery library.
+The only outside library utilized by the BBBS Donor Information System is the jQuery library.
 The version of jQuery used by the system is stored locally within the repo, within the lib folder. jQuery was used to implement form validation and the hiding/showing of certain page elements.

 ## Potential Improvements
 Below is a list of improvements that could be made to the system in subsequent semesters.
-* The system could generate emails and send them to users (would require access to an @odhs.com email address)
-  * For user email verification
-  * For password reset
-  * For nofications/messages received (see below)
-* The notification system could be turned into a full-fledged messaging system
-  * The existing dbMessages table is set up to allow this
 * Reports
   * Additional reports could be added
-  * Visual components could be added (graphs)
+  * More visual components could be added (variations of graphs)
 * If a better webhosting option was chosen, file upload for pictures and documents would be better than having to use outside resources such as Google Docs or imgur for file upload

 ## License